gitbls/pistrong/README.md

             * `--dev somename` &mdash; A slightly different name for the same device.
 For instance, if you created the Internet connection using `--dev pi3`, you might decide to use `--dev pi3LAN`.
 The name can be whatever you want, but it must be different from the Internet connection.
             * `--cname some-name` &mdash; Specifies the name you'll use to reference the connection on a `pistrong client start` command
             * `--vpnaddr VPNSERVER-LANAddr` &mdash; Specifies the LAN IP address for the VPN Server.
 This only affects the address that is in the Client connection config file.

+## Tunnels

+A simple way to enable LAN clients to utilize the tunnel is to add a route to the remote server's IP address(es) to the router.
+It does cause outgoing traffic to hit the router twice, which may be a consideration on a heavily-utilized tunnel.
+It's easy to add routes to Linux clients, which can be used to ameliorate the router impact.

 ## Local Mail